hannah-rae/hannah-rae.github.io/_pages/resources.md

 --

 **(Mostly Non-Technical) Book Recommendations**
 I read a lot of books from a wide variety of genres and find huge value in reading books that are not related to my research/expertise.
-Here are my favorite books from each year, in hopes that they bring you value and joy as well:
+Here are my favorite books from each year (in no order), in hopes that they bring you value and joy as well:

+2024
+- *Kindred* by Octavia Butler
+- *Pachinko* by Min Jin Lee
+- *Burn Book: A Tech Love Story* by Kara Swisher
+- *Never Split the Difference* by Chris Voss
+- *Tomorrow, and Tomorrow, and Tomorrow* by Gabrielle Zevin
+- *Wherever You Go, There You Are* by Jon Kabat-Zinn
+- *Long Walk to Freedom* by Nelson Mandela

 2023
 - *Demon Copperhead* by Barbara Kingsolver